- University of Chicago Law School (J.D., 1980)

 The Hollywood Reporter has named Mr. Marenberg to its 2016 list of "Power Lawyers," featuring the 100 most influential entertainment attorneys in the country.
 He has been included on this list every year since its inception.
 Variety recognized Mr. Marenberg among the top entertainment litigators in its 2016 and 2015 "Legal Impact Report."
 The Daily Journal listed Mr. Marenberg among the 50 "Top Entertainment Lawyers" in California in 2014.
 He is also listed in The Best Lawyers in America in the area of commercial litigation and in The Legal 500.
 Mr. Marenberg has also been selected for inclusion in Southern California "Super Lawyers" by Los Angeles Magazine, every year since the list's inception.
 The Daily Journal has previously named him one of California's "Top 10 Entertainment IP" lawyers and one of California's "75 Leading IP Litigators."

 Experience and Engagements

-- representing the leading electronic game company in an interrelated series of lawsuits relating to the best-selling "Call of Duty" series of videogames;
+- representing the world's largest electronic game company in an interrelated series of lawsuits relating to the development of the best-selling "Call of Duty" series of videogames;

-- representing a leading internet infrastructure service corporation in a series of multi-party business tort actions arising out of a well-publicized credit card data security breach;
+- representing a leading internet infrastructure service corporation in a series of multi-party business tort actions arising out of a well-publicized credit card data security and privacy breach;

-- representing Universal Music Group in several copyright infringement lawsuits concerning the legality of displaying music videos on "user generated content" websites and the scope of the safe harbors of the Digital Millennium Copyright Act for such activities; and
+- representing Universal Music Group in several landmark copyright infringement lawsuits concerning the legality of displaying and distributing copyrighted music videos on "user generated content" websites and the scope of the safe harbors of the Digital Millennium Copyright Act for such activities; and

 - representing the acclaimed writer and director Peter Jackson in a dispute with New Line Pictures concerning Mr. Jackson's profit participation for the blockbuster Lord of the Rings trilogy of motion pictures.